Optical Test Facility

 Operational Land Imager (OLI) in the Stray Light Test Facility

 Stray Light Testing Facility

 The Stray Light Testing Facility (SLTF) is a state-of-the-art facility designed for system level stray light testing of various instruments.
 The facility has the ability to measure a response with apertures as large as 19 inches in diameter.
 The facility is capable of system level measurements of visible to shortwave infrared instruments.
-In addition, the facility is a Class 5 cleanroom designed to emphasize superior contamination control of the test environment.
+In addition, the facility is a Class 5 cleanroom designed to impose superior contamination control of the test environment.
 This facility can be operated for 30 days as a temporary secure work area (TSWA) for testing of classified hardware.

 The Heliostat Test Facility provides solar calibrations of instruments in a flight-like environment.
-The facility consists of a three mirror relay that tracks the sun and delivers a 13-inch highly uniform beam to an instrument or spacecraft within a 10-foot thermal vacuum chamber.
-The system is highly transmitting from 350 to 2400 nm.
+The facility consists of a three-mirror relay that tracks the sun and delivers a 13-inch highly uniform beam to an instrument or spacecraft within a 10-foot thermal vacuum chamber.
 Characterization of spectral transmission, beam uniformity, polarization, and ambient light is performed regularly to track system performance.
-The Heliostat can be operated 365 days a year, weather permitting.
+The heliostat can be operated 365 days a year, weather permitting.

-The Optical Properties Measurement and Inspection Lab (OPMIL) has a long heritage of providing measurements of the optical properties of optical components and other materials like metals, finishes and paints.
-Spectrophotometers, scatterometers, profilometers and interferometers are used to measure reflectance, transmittance, BSDF, surface roughness, surface figure, transmitted wavefront, and other related measurements.
+The Optical Properties Measurement and Inspection Lab (OPMIL) has a long heritage of providing measurements of optical component properties and other materials including metals, finishes, and paints.
+Various test stations in the OPMIL lab are used to measure reflectance, transmittance, scatter (BRDF), surface roughness, surface figure, transmitted wavefront, and other related measurements.
 OPMIL operates in a very large range of the electro-magnetic spectrum, having the capability to measure between 185nm to 25µm.